Where to Stay in Lisbon for First Timers: Best Areas

 Another point of interest for residents and tourists is the bustling square of Rossio square, or Praça dom Pedro IV. it is considered the heart of Lisbon where you can find many cafes, restaurants, ginjinha bars, the famous sour-cherry liqueur.

 The Rossio Train Station, in the north-west of the square, is a excellent example of Manueline architecture.
+It is the city’s main station for the Lisboa-Sintra suburban railway

-The downtown Lisbon are safe districts but you should be aware of pickpocket.
+The Baixa and downtown Lisbon are safe districts but you should be aware of pickpocket.
 Baixa offers a wide range of accommodations from fine hostels, guesthouses to luxury hotels.
 Be sure to choose rooms with soundproofing and away from the busy streets.

-Chiado along with Avenida da Liberdade and Baixais is one of the safest neighborhood to stay in Lisbon.
-Located right next door to Baixa Pombalina, Chiado is the lively neighborhood, just a short walk from the city centre.
-Chiado is more uphill, trendier, more upmarket than its neighborhood Baixa.
+Chiado along with Avenida da Liberdade and Baixa is one of the safest neighborhood to stay in Lisbon.
+Located right next door to Baixa, Chiado is the lively neighborhood and is the the cultural hub of the city.
+It is more uphill, and more upmarket than its neighbor Baixa.

 Many buildings in Chiado were first built in the 1700s, went through restoration in the 1990s, after destroyed in the fire in 1988.
 Portugal’s literature such as Fernando Pessoa, Alexandre Herculano and Eça de Queirós often visited the cafés and bars in Chiado.